 When udon reaches desired softness, drain.

-Put udon noodles over egg yolk, and top with green onion, chives, sesame seeds and agetama
+Put udon noodles over egg yolk, and top with green onion, chives, sesame seeds and agetama.

 Pour soy sauce + dashi mixture.